SJSUSpring2020-CMPE272/ProjectGroup-9/README.md

 ## Run Instructions:

-Please run the `npm start` command in the frontEnd and backEnd directories
+Please run the `npm start` command in the `frontEnd` and `backEnd` directories to run the project.

-## `keyFile.json` File
+### `keyFile.json` File

-Considering Cyber Safety, we have not uploaded our keyFile on GitHub.
-Please reach out to us if you would like to clone and run the repo seamlessly.
+Considering cyber security issues, we have not uploaded our keyFile on GitHub.
+Please reach out to us if you would like to clone and run the repo locally.